sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/enable-experimental-feature.md

 # How to add, enable or disable an experimental feature

-This document with take you through how to add, enable, or disable an experimental feature in Sourcegraph.
+This document will take you through how to add, enable, or disable an experimental feature in Sourcegraph.
 Experimental features are not fully released, but we welcome your feedback at feedback@sourcegraph.com or on twitter @sourcegraph!

 > NOTE: Changing these settings will affect the entire instance.
 We advise testing settings in a development environment before changing them in production.